 Unfortunately, if your basement had any carpeting or upholstered furniture in it, then you’ll most likely need to remove them and toss them out.
 Extensive water damage can ruin both carpets and upholstery.
 Remove all other damaged items from the basement as well.

-Do You Need Water Damage Restoration For Your Flooded Basement?
+Do You Need Restoration For Your Flooded Basement?

 The next step is contacting 1d Remedy.
-At 1d Remedy, we’re available 24/7 to help with all your water damage and restoration needs.
+At 1d Remedy, we’re available 24/7 to help with all your restoration needs.
 Contact us today to see how we can help you.